-- 1. Keep lint screen and exhaust ducts clean.
+- Keep lint screen and exhaust ducts clean.
 If air movement is slowed down, drying times will be longer. - A clogged lint screen will increase drying time.
 CLEAN LINT SCREEN BEFORE EACH LOAD.
-If this is your first automatic dryer, you may notice a lot of lint on the lint screen.
+If this is your first dryer, you may notice a lot of lint on the lint screen.
 After the first few weeks of use, this surface lint from your clothes will be gone and lint on the screen will decrease. - A clogged, incorrectly installed or long length of exhaust duct will increase drying time.
 Exhaust duct should be as short and as straight as possible.
 See Installation Instructions.
-CLEANING SHOULD BE DONE BY A QUALIFIED PERSON. - Dryers should not be operated in rooms below 45°F (7°C).
+THE EXHAUST DUCT SHOULD BE CLEANED BY A QUALIFIED PERSON. - Dryers should not be operated in rooms below 45°F (7°C).
 Drying times will be longer and wrinkles may not be removed if dryer is located in a cold room, such as a garage, unheated basement or porch. - 3.
-Loads rinsed in cold water will take slightly longer to dry than loads rinsed in warm water. - Large loads take longer to dry than smaller loads of the same fabric.
+Loads rinsed in cold water will take slightly longer to dry than loads rinsed in warm water. - 4.
+Large loads take longer to dry than smaller loads of the same fabric.
 Check to see that large items, such as sheets, are not rolling or balling up.
-If balling or rolling up occurs, rearrange items.

-- 5. Drying times should be longer for loads that hold more moisture. - Large or heavy items such as towels, jeans and bedspreads need longer drying times due to the higher level of water retained in the fabrics.
-Polyester and synthetics hold much less moisture. - Clothes that were washed with low spin speeds (best for permanent press and knit fabrics) will have retained more moisture than clothes washed with high spin speeds. - 6.
-Loading practices will affect drying times. - Overloading will increase drying time due to restricted air movement, and uneven drying may result. - Uneven drying may also result from loading heavy and light items together.
+If balling or rolling up occurs, rearrange items. - Drying times should be longer for loads that hold more moisture. - Large or heavy items such as towels, jeans and bedspreads need longer drying times due to the higher level of water retained in the fabrics.
+Polyester and synthetics hold much less moisture. - Clothes that were washed with low spin speeds (best for permanent press and knit fabrics) will have retained more moisture

+- than clothes washed with high spin speeds. - Loading practices will affect drying times. - Do not overload the dryer.
+For minimal wrinkling, clothes must be able to move freely in the dryer. - Overloading can cause slower, uneven drying.
+Poor air movement can result in more lint residue on clothing, because lint cannot reach the lint screen. - Uneven drying may also result from loading heavy and light items together.
 Light items will overdry and heavy items will not be dry.
 When drying a load with different kinds and weights of fabrics, use the setting suggested for the lightest fabric. - Small loads may ride around the drum without tumbling.
-Add one or two lint-free towels to help with tumbling. - 7.
-This dryer is designed for the care of modern fabrics. - Drying temperatures are lower than in older models because high heat can damage modern fabrics. - This dryer has a cool down time at the end of drying cycles (see Cushioned Heat[TM] Drying System and Cool Down Time, page 10).
-This helps reduce wrinkling, but the total cycle may be longer than you are used to.

-- 8. Avoid overdrying.
+Add one or two dry lint-free towels to help with tumbling. - 7.
+This dryer is designed for the care of modern fabrics. - Drying temperatures are lower than in older models because high heat can damage modern fabrics - This dryer has a cool down time at the end of drying cycles.
+This helps reduce wrinkling, but the total cycle may be longer than you are used to. - 8.
+Avoid overdrying.
 Every fabric has a natural moisture content.
 If clothes are overdried, this moisture is removed.
 Clothes may have wrinkles, static electricity, feel harsh and, in some cases, shrink.
 Remove clothes with a slight trace of dampness.
-Damp cotton and rayon knits should be laid flat to finish drying. - Do not overload the dryer.
-For minimal wrinkling, clothes must be able to move freely in the dryer.
-Overloading may result in greater lint residue on clothing due to poor air movement, not allowing lint to reach the lint screen.

-- Remove clothes from the dryer as soon as tumbling stops.
+Damp cotton and rayon knits should be laid flat to finish drying. - Remove clothes from the dryer as soon as tumbling stops.
 Hang or fold immediately.
-Wrinkles may be set in clothes that are left in a warm dryer after it stops. - 11.
-Even items labeled "Permanent Press" may require touch-up ironing, due to decreased quality of permanent press finishes during the past few years. - 12.
+Wrinkles may be set in clothes that are left in a warm dryer after it stops.

+- Even items labeled "Permanent Press" may require touch-up ironing, due to decreased quality of permanent press finishes during the past few years. - 11.
 If the electric supply in your home is less than what is needed by your electric dryer, drying will take longer.
 See your Installation Instructions.